jmcheon/deep_learning_specialization/Course1/week2/README.md

 - a single iteration of gradient descent
 - normalization: makes gradient descent converge faster
 - sigmoid function and its gradient
-- keep vector/matrix dimenstions straight
+- keep vector/matrix dimensions straight
-- numpy build-in functions
+- numpy built-in functions

 #### questions:
 - what is python broadcasting